 I woke up early this morning to prepare for mass.
 I left the house at about 06:30, driving west on the Seawall Highway.
 At one point I came upon a man pushing a large cart, taking up about half of the lane.
 What was unusual about that is he was in the right lane next to the median.
-Normally pedestrians are on the sides of the road, not the middle.
+Typically pedestrians are on the sides of the road, not the middle.
 This encounter was made all the more surprising because the usual vehicles swerving out of the left lane into the right lane to pass bicyclists, buses, etc. already had me hugging toward the median.

-From my pew I could not see the choir fully.
+From my pew, I could not see the choir fully.
 I could see about five or six ladies dressed in medium blue robes.
 It sounded as if the music was provided by an electric guitar and a drum set.
-When the entrance hymn started I was out of luck.
+When the entrance hymn started, I was out of luck.
 I had not picked up a book (I’m not sure from where) so I did not know the words.

-After mass I went out and took another photo of the front side of the Cathedral.
+After mass, I went out and took another photo of the front side of the Cathedral.
 I made it back to the car and turned on the AC, thankfully!
-I sat there in air conditioned comfort as I consulted a map.
+I sat there in air-conditioned comfort as I consulted a map.
 On the way home I wanted to stop by the grocery store, Nigel’s.
 The most direct route was to go back north on Camp Street and then turn east on Robb Street.
 As I found out, the shortest distance between two points is NOT always a straight line!

 Before I knew what I had done, I found myself smack dab in the middle of the Bourda Market.
 This is a street market where there is vendor booth after vendor booth.
 They are selling everything from fruit to shirts and potato chips to belts.
 The one lane of traffic came to a standstill.
 I could not go anywhere to get out of the market because there was a vehicle in front of me and behind me.
 There were no side streets which I could use to escape.